 What Happens When Kale Goes to Seed?

-The Seed Pods
+The Seed Pods/Seedheads

 The Seed Saving Process

-- Once you feel like the pods have finished drying, flail (or bang) the stalks against the side of the bag to dislodge the seeds.
+- Invert them into a large paper bag and flail (or bang) the stalks against the side of the bag to dislodge the seeds.

 - Toss the dried stalks into your compost or see if your goats will eat them.
 (Be prudent with raw Brassicas fed to your ruminants as too much can cause bloat – the dried stalks should be fine.)